althwaos/Python2/README.md

 ### Running the Script

 The script `main.py` processes data, trains the model, and saves the output without requiring any arguments.
-Ensure that this 'us-shareprices-daily.csv' data set is downloaded in your 'Data Folder' before execution.
+Ensure that this `us-shareprices-daily.csv` data set is downloaded in your `Data Folder` before execution.

 ## Streamlit notebook